EXPLORE THIS STORY

 BIASES

-Washington frames the Iranian attack as proof that Project Freedom was necessary and justified: Iran responded to the American humanitarian initiative with missiles and drones, retroactively legitimizing Trump's decision — while omitting that it was precisely the operation that triggered the strikes
+Washington presents the Iranian attack as vindication that Project Freedom was necessary and justified: Iran responded to the American humanitarian initiative with missiles and drones, retroactively legitimizing Trump's decision to escort ships—while overlooking that this operation is precisely what triggered the strikes.

 Dominant angle identified — does not reflect unanimity of this country’s media